junglesta/wherenodoctor/_posts/2015-12-31-introduction.md

 Here also are topics such as measuring blood pressure, misuse of pesticides, drug addiction, and a method of caring for early and underweight babies.

-New ideas and information can be found throughout the book—medical knowledge is always changing!
+New ideas and information can be found throughout the book, medical knowledge is always changing!
 For example:

 • **[Nutrition](#page-107)** advice has changed.
 Experts used to tell mothers to give children more foods rich in proteins.
 But it is now known that what most poorly nourished children need is more energy-rich foods.
 Many low-cost energy foods, especially grains, provide enough protein if the child eats enough of them.
 Finding ways to give enough energy foods is now emphasized, instead of the ‘four food groups’.